aivannikov/move_object/README.md

 - 400 - Bad Request
 - 500 - Internal Error

-You can use Postman or Curl for requesting the endpoints Below are Curl commands for all the operations.
+You can use Postman or Curl for requesting the endpoints.\
+Below are Curl commands for all the operations.

 `curl -X POST http://localhost:3000/api/coordinates/landing -H 'Content-Type: application/json' -d '{ "data": { "x":100, "y":400, "direction": "SOUTH" } }'`